Code-Institute-Submissions/maura-yogis-mat-project/README.md

 The website includes information of locations and times where activities organised by 'The Yogi's Mat' take place.

-The goal for this website:
+##The goal for this website:
-- To organise yoga activities
+*To organise yoga activities
-- To keep people informed about yoga events around the country
-- To inform about the benefits of practicing yoga
+*To keep people informed about yoga events around the country *To inform about the benefits of practicing yoga
-- To bring intersted parties together in regards to yoga
+*To bring intersted parties together in regards to yoga

+##User Stories
-As a user of this website the desire is to get in contact with other yoga enthusiats and meet up.
+1.As a user of this website the desire is to get in contact with other yoga enthusiats and meet up.
-As a user the goal would be to find appropriate locations to practice yoga.
+2.As a user the goal would be to find appropriate locations to practice yoga.
-As a user the aim is to expand the community im already a part of.
+3.As a user the aim is to expand the community im already a part of.
+4.As a fitness enthusiast, I want to start doing Yoga, and meet people who are already experienced.
+5.As a begginer I want to meet new people in the yoga community and share tips and experiences.
 /*---wireframe---*/
+##Wireframes
 (insert file)

 /*Features----*/

+##Features
+From top to bottom, all pages consist of a **navigation bar** with **logo** placed on the left hand side of it.
+They also have the same **background image** and **footer**.

+####Home
+In addition the **Home** page and first page, consists of a header and a unique photo in a circular container.

+####Yogis

+####Contact

+####About

 /*---Technologhies used---*/